- Location: Alabama

 To legally operate a boat in the state, you must be at least 12 years old and have an operator's license.
 (If you were at least 40 by April 28, 1994, you are exempt from taking a course.
 Provide proof of your age at an AL driver's license office to receive your boating certificate.)

-If you're younger than 14, you must have a currently licensed boat driver in the vessel.
+If you are 12 or 13 years old, you must have a currently licensed boat driver in the vessel.
 That person must be at least 21 years old, and able to take immediate control of the boat, if necessary.

 How to Obtain a Boating License